EMPIR project partners PTB have been awarded the 2018 Helmholtz prize for work on the accurate measurement and generation of small currents.

 The project: Quantum realisation of the SI ampere

 The ampere is the base unit of electrical current in the International System of units (known as the SI).
 At present it is formally defined by mechanical forces between wires.
 This is to be replaced later this year by a more robust definition based on the quantisation of charge.
-This change is part of a wider redefinition of the SI units planned for November this year.
+This change is part of a wider redefinition of the SI units expected to be approved in November this year.
 These changes are highly technical, and not expected to have immediate consequences to those outside the measurement science community.

 The three year project, which started in 2016, aims to develop new ways to create and disseminate precision electrical current standards based on fundamental constants.